11 Steps to Crafting a Nonprofit Appeal Letter

 How to write a successful nonprofit appeal letter

-While nonprofit appeal letters are not one-size fits all, we’ve put together 11 steps you can take to make your messaging more effective year-round.
-The more you combine these techniques, the better the chance that your appeals will hit potential donors in just the right way at just the right time.
+While nonprofit appeal letters are not one-size-fits-all, we’ve put together 11 steps to make your messaging more effective during the holiday season and year-round.
+The more you combine these techniques, the better the chance that your appeals will hit potential donors in the right way at the right time.

 Step 1: Tell a story